luketerry/python-package/README.md

 [Conda](https://conda.io/docs/index.html) is an open source package management system and environment management system that runs on Windows, macOS and Linux.
-It is part of the Anaconda distribution of Python.
+Conda is used to create and upload Python packages to [Anaconda Cloud](https://anaconda.org) which is a hosting service for the Anaconda distribution of Python.

 ### Step 1